Kerudal/config_i3/README.md

 * Fish

-To knwo the shell you are using right know just type :
+To knwo the shell you are using right now just type :
 ```bash
 $ echo $0
 ```